Should you always use a VPN?

 Some ISPs will impose bandwidth limits to encourage you to upgrade to a more expensive package that promises faster internet speeds.
 If you always have a VPN turned on, your ISP won’t be able to constrain your internet speed.
 That’s because they won’t be able to see what you’re up to online.

-So whether you want to download files, stream content, or play your favorite game in peace, you’ll find a VPN to be a valuable asset.
+So whether you want to download files, stream content, or play your favorite game in peace, you’ll find a VPN valuable asset.
 However, if it so happens that your VPN slows down your connection even more, make sure you’re connected to a server that is closer to you physically.
-If switching between servers doesn’t help, consider looking into the fastest VPNs.
+If switching between servers doesn’t help, consider looking into faster VPNs.

 4. Security and protection at any location

-In layman’s terms, even if someone could access your data, they would never be able to decipher it.
-To give you an example, the VPN tunnel will secure your communication channels, including your emails and Zoom meetings, from anyone trying to steal it.
+In simple terms, even if someone accessed your data, they would never be able to decipher it.
+To give you an example, the VPN tunnel will secure your communication channels, including your emails and Zoom meetings, from anyone trying to access them.

 Additionally, having a VPN turned on lets you transfer money safely.
 Since your online activities are hidden, it doesn’t matter where you make transactions.
 Be it your home network or unsecured public Wi-Fi – cyber felons won’t stand a chance at taking a peek.